 ORCA

-Central to the SPEC Lab’s water-based data collection efforts is the Ocean-Research Command And Control Station (ORCA).
-Build 1 was completed in early 2025 and is based on a customized Sundance B22 Skiff, featuring a dedicated drone launch and recovery platform along with advanced communications capabilities.
-Powered by a 115 HP Suzuki engine, the ORCA provides rapid access to remote coastal zones, while its 6-inch draft allows navigation into extremely shallow areas that are inaccessible to larger deeper-draft vessels.
+The Ocean-Research Command and Control Station (ORCA) serves as the central platform for the SPEC Lab’s water-based data collection operations.
+Build 1, completed in early 2025, is based on a customized Sundance B22 Skiff and incorporates a dedicated drone launch and recovery platform alongside robust communications infrastructure.
+Powered by a 115 HP Suzuki outboard, ORCA offers rapid access to remote coastal zones, while its shallow 6-inch draft enables navigation through extremely shallow waters that are typically inaccessible to deeper-draft vessels.

-The ORCA plays a key role in enabling critical SPEC Lab / GatorEye research across some of Florida’s most ecologically significant and least-disturbed coastal zones.
-Designed specifically by the GatorEye team for mid- to shallow-water drone operations, the platform supports investigations focused on mangroves and other blue carbon ecosystems.
-The vessel is also being evaluated for deployment of laterally mounted bathymetric sonar, enhancing its functionality for high-resolution underwater mapping.
+The ORCA platform plays a pivotal role in facilitating SPEC Lab and GatorEye field research across Florida’s most ecologically significant and least-disturbed coastal ecosystems.
+Specifically engineered by the GatorEye team for shallow- to mid-depth drone operations, the vessel enables detailed investigations of mangroves, salt marshes, and other blue carbon habitats.
+It is also being evaluated for deployment of laterally mounted bathymetric sonar and tethered underwater ROVs, further expanding its functionality for high-resolution underwater mapping to support ecosystem monitoring and conservation efforts.

 The ORCA is central to long-term ecosystem monitoring initiatives, particularly through its integration into the BigPlotNetwork for multi-temporal assessment of hurricane impacts.
 Data collected from these efforts are used for calibration and validation of the lab’s StormCloud system, advancing predictive modeling and understanding of coastal disturbance and resilience.

-The ORCA plays a key role in enabling critical SPEC Lab / GatorEye research across some of Florida’s most ecologically significant and least-disturbed coastal zones.
-Designed specifically by the GatorEye team for mid- to shallow-water drone operations, the platform supports investigations focused on mangroves and other blue carbon ecosystems.
-The vessel is also being evaluated for deployment of laterally mounted bathymetric sonar, enhancing its functionality for high-resolution underwater mapping.
+The ORCA platform plays a pivotal role in facilitating SPEC Lab and GatorEye field research across Florida’s most ecologically significant and least-disturbed coastal ecosystems.
+Specifically engineered by the GatorEye team for shallow- to mid-depth drone operations, the vessel enables detailed investigations of mangroves, salt marshes, and other blue carbon habitats.
+It is also being evaluated for deployment of laterally mounted bathymetric sonar and tethered underwater ROVs, further expanding its functionality for high-resolution underwater mapping to support ecosystem monitoring and conservation efforts.

 The ORCA is central to long-term ecosystem monitoring initiatives, particularly through its integration into the BigPlotNetwork for multi-temporal assessment of hurricane impacts.
 Data collected from these efforts are used for calibration and validation of the lab’s StormCloud system, advancing predictive modeling and understanding of coastal disturbance and resilience.